What difference does it make if I join the church, as long as I attend regularly and support its programs?

-Further, we would never be able to effectively minister to the world around us if we all did our own things without any organization.
-Common biblical images such as “the body” assume a group setting for some of these very reasons.
-Jesus said that people would know that the Father had sent Him when Christians became perfectly one.
-That involves commitment to one another – to people that you can see and know, people who are local to you.
+Further, we would never be able to effectively minister to the world if we all "did our own thing” without any organization.
+Common biblical images like “the body” assume a group setting for this very reason.
+Jesus said that people would know that the Father had sent him when Christians became perfectly one.
+That involves commitment to one another--to people we know, and who are local to us.

 In making this commitment, a Christian maximizes the benefit to him/herself.
-S/he also maximizes his/her involvement in God’s great transcendent plan of making for Himself a new people who will one day inhabit a New Heaven and Earth that is filled with His glory.
+It ensures involvement in God’s great, transcendent plan to make for Himself a new people wo will one day inhabit a New Heaven and a New Earth filled with His glory.